boscojwho/Chinotto/README.md

 <img width="720" alt="Screenshot 2023-11-13 at 4 57 07 PM" src="https://github.com/boscojwho/Chinotto/assets/2549615/4882db49-05ef-45c6-a6ae-dbf2144d5032">

 This is where Chinotto can help.

+## Instructions
+1. Checkout latest commit on `/main` branch.
+2. Build and run via Xcode 15 on macOS 14.0 (or higher).
+3. Click the "Calculate" button on "All Directories" or on an individual directory.
+4. That's it!

 ## See it in action